typelevel/fs2/README.md

 val u: Unit = converter.unsafeRun()
 ```

 This will construct a `Task`, `converter`, which reads lines incrementally from `testdata/fahrenheit.txt`, skipping blanklines and commented lines.
-It then parses temperatures in degrees fahrenheit, converts these to celsius, UTF-8 encodes the output and writes incrementally to `testdata/celsius.txt`, using constant memory.
-The input and output files will be closed in the event of normal termination or exceptions.
+It then parses temperatures in degrees Fahrenheit, converts these to Celsius, UTF-8 encodes the output, and writes incrementally to `testdata/celsius.txt`, using constant memory.
+The input and output files will be closed upon normal termination or if exceptions occur.

 The library supports a number of other interesting use cases:
+I

-* _Zipping and merging of streams:_ A streaming computations may read from multiple sources in a streaming fashion, zipping or merging their elements using a arbitrary `Tee`.
-In general, clients have a great deal of flexibility in what sort of topologies they can define--source, sinks, and effectful channels are all first-class concepts in the library.
+* _Zipping and merging of streams:_ A streaming computation may read from multiple sources in a streaming fashion, zipping or merging their elements using an arbitrary `Tee`.
+In general, clients have a great deal of flexibility in what sort of topologies they can define--source, sink, and effectful channels are all first-class concepts in the library.
-* _Dynamic resource allocation:_ A streaming computation may allocate resources dynamically (for instance, reading a list of files to process from a stream built off a network socket), and the library will ensure these resources get released in the event of normal termination or when errors occur.
+* _Dynamic resource allocation:_ A streaming computation may allocate resources dynamically (for instance, reading a list of files to process from a stream built off a network socket), and the library will ensure these resources get released upon normal termination or if exceptions occur.
-* _Nondeterministic and concurrent processing:_ A computation may read from multiple input streams simultaneously, using whichever result comes back first, and a pipeline of transformation can allow for nondeterminism and queueing at each stage.
+* _Nondeterministic and concurrent processing:_ A computation may read from multiple input streams simultaneously, using whichever result comes back first, and a pipeline of transformations can allow for nondeterminism and queueing at each stage.

 ### <a id="docs"></a>Documentation and getting help ###